The Parks

 1. Guardians of the Galaxy: Cosmic Rewind – A Groundbreaking Disney Coaster

 Guardians of the Galaxy: Cosmic Rewind flips the script on Disney coasters.
-It’s EPCOT’s first reverse-launch ride, sending you on a high-speed chase through space with Star-Lord and the crew.
-With spinning ride vehicles, a killer soundtrack (personally, we’re team “Everybody Wants to Rule the World”), and nonstop action, it’s a wild, unpredictable ride from start to finish.
+It’s EPCOT’s first reverse-launch coaster, sending you on a high-speed chase through space with Star-Lord and the crew.
+With spinning ride vehicles, a killer soundtrack (personally, we’re team “Everybody Wants to Rule the World,” but we wouldn’t say no to a whirl with “One Way or Another”), and nonstop action, it’s a wild, unpredictable ride from start to finish.

 What makes Cosmic Rewind a must-do?
-It’s more than just thrills—it’s a full-on Marvel experience.
 The music hits, the visuals pop, and every twist feels like a scene straight out of the movies.
 Fast, fun, and a little chaotic—just like the Guardians themselves.

 Quick Tips for Extra Thrills